 If you think your insomnia is a result of a prescription medication, make sure to let your doctor know about this side effect.
 If you are consuming nicotine, caffeine, or alcohol, try to either cut back or cut them out completely.
 I know, I know, cutting out any three of these addictive substances is not an easy task.
 An alternative option would be to avoid consuming them close to bedtime (for example, only have coffee in the morning).

 Another major contributor to insomnia is mental health.
 Depression, anxiety, bipolar disorder, and schizophrenia can all keep you awake at night.
 If you think you may have any of these disorders, let your naturopathic doctor know and they can work on the root cause.
+You can also see a psychologist, either in-person or online.
 This, in turn, will lead to the disappearance of symptoms such as insomnia.

 Also, there are several physical medical disorders that can lead to insomnia:

 - Acid reflux

 - Restless leg syndrome